 - 36. Under the heading 'Assigned IASB members' the proposed Due Process Handbook indicates in paragraph 3.39 that for major projects, the Chair of the IASB normally assigns specific IASB members to the project.
 In our opinion it would be very useful to make this decision (and any changes to this decision) publicly available.
 We believe that this information should be available on the dedicated webpage of a particular project. - 37.
 Following paragraph 3.39 "assigned IASB members provide advice to the staff on the adequacy and clarity of the analysis presented in drafts of staff papers to ensure that sufficient information needed for the IASB to make technical decisions is presented".
 Notwithstanding that it is also mentioned that "the recommendations made in staff papers do not necessarily reflect the views of the assigned IASB members and the staff have ultimate responsibility for the board papers and recommendations they contain". - 38.
-We strongly believe that roles of the IASB and its staff should be clearly distinct.
+We believe that roles of the IASB and its staff should be clearly distinct.
 In our opinion IASB is responsible for decision making and for leading the standard setting process in general.
 The staff should ensure that all the relevant opinions and concerns including the relevant voices of smaller groups of stakeholders and individual jurisdictions, in particular of those that apply IFRS, are brought to the attention of the IASB in a fair and balanced way and are taken into account.
 Staff should respect the results of due process and respect the Boards discussions that already took place unless new developments would emerge.
-The IASB should provide proper directions to the staff in the standard setting process. - 39.
-An example of undue influence of the staff on the Board decision making process is the discussion on bifurcation of financial assets.
-At a moment when the IASB and FASB Boards had already agreed to converge their standards on classification and measurement of financial instruments (a decision taken after following the internal due process), the staff still challenged this by starting the bifurcation debate all over again, proposing no bifurcation at all.
+Staff is welcome to make recommendations, but after having prepared a fair and balanced representation of various views.
+The IASB should provide proper directions to the staff in the standard setting process.

-40. We therefore advocate for a clarification of the responsibilities and roles of the Board members and the staff in the Due Process Handbook.
-Reconsidering current technical staff authority would serve transparency and openness of debates, and avoid any possibility of decisions made behind the scene.
+- 39. An example of undue influence of the staff on the Board decision making process is the discussion on bifurcation of financial assets.
+At a moment when the IASB and FASB Boards had already agreed to converge their standards on classification and measurement of financial instruments (a decision taken after following the internal due process), the staff still challenged this by starting the bifurcation debate all over again, proposing no bifurcation at all. - 40.
+We therefore advocate for a clarification of the responsibilities and roles of the Board members and the staff in the Due Process Handbook.